it's a feature on LG smart TVs that uses ACR (automatic content recognition)

 * Force everything to play at 1080p (delete all other resolutions)

-There is a sharp cultural line between people who can't stand UHD/4K/48fps and want everything to look like pre-HD cinema, and people who love all the post processing.
+There is a sharp cultural line between people who can't stand UHD/4K/48fps and those who want everything to look like pre-HD cinema, and people who love all the post processing.
 I'm on the wrong side.
 Which side are you all on?

 It's weird that all this "new" tech feels so backwards to some of us.